ansible/awx/INSTALL.md

 *dockerhub_version*

 > Multiple versions are provided. `latest` always pulls the most recent.
 You may also select version numbers at different granularities: 1, 1.0, 1.0.1, 1.0.0.123

+*use_container_for_build*

+> Use a local distribution build container image for building the AWX package.
+This is helpful if you don't want to bother installing the build-time dependencies as it is taken care of already.

 ## Upgrading from previous versions